Beloin/ESP32_Oled_example/docs/i2c-SSD1306communication.md

 # How Graphics Works

-We put data into the GDDRAM that is going to be displayed into the graphics.
+We put data into the GDDRAM that is going to be displayed into the OLed.
 The size of the RAM is 128x64 bits and is divided into 8 pages.

 <img src="./pages.png"/>

-// Eu entendi isso direto?
 When one byte of data is sent, all the rows of the same page are filled with the byte sent.
 With the register that has a pointer to the column.
 Important: Data bit D0 is written in the top row, while data bit D7 is written into bottom row.

 <img src="./how_image_is_written.png"/>